ciaracloud/fullStackProject/README.md

 <img src="images/vacayBuddy3.png" alt="vacayBuddyScreenshot" width="650"/>

-- Gathers hotel, restaurants, and excursions data from Yelp API to display
+- Gathers hotel, restaurants, and excursions data from Yelp API based on the chosen destination

 #### Select a hotel: